WallaceIT/picberry/README.md

 # Overview

 picberry is a Raspberry Pi/Allwinner A10 PIC programmer using GPIOs that doesn't require additional programming hardware.
-It theorically supports dsPIC33F/PIC24H and PIC18FxxJxx families, but only dsPIC33FJ128GP802 has been tested.
+It theorically supports dsPIC33E/PIC24E, dsPIC33F/PIC24H and PIC18FxxJxx families, but only some PICs have been tested.

 # Building and Installing picberry

-picberry is written in C++11, so it requires g++ version 4.7.
+picberry is written in C++11, so it requires at least g++ version 4.7.

 On Raspian/Debian install it entering: